Launch or connect to an existing browser and configure it to your needs.

 BrowserSession(**params)

 is Browser Use’s object that tracks a connection to a running browser.
-It sets up:- the
+It sets up:

 playwright